12 Legends Who Deserve to Be in the WWE Hall of Fame

 When I look back at my nearly fifty years of attending wrestling, I can, without hesitation, say that seeing Ken Patera live was among the greatest nights of my life.

-Hopefully, WWE will show the class someday to build not only a brick-and-mortar Hall of fame building but also honor these dozen giants who so rightfully deserve entry.
+Hopefully, WWE will show the class someday to build not only a brick-and-mortar Hall of Fame building but also honor these dozen giants who so rightfully deserve entry.

 These stories may also interest you: